The Velvet Underground & Nico: Cover versions

 In April 1967, one month after the album's release, a band called the Electrical Banana may have recorded the first cover version of "There She Goes Again".
-According to bandmember Dean Ellis Kohler, they recorded it in a tent in Vietnam in April 1967 and sent the master tape to a company in California to have 45 RPM records pressed.
+According to bandmember Dean Kohler, they recorded it in a tent in Vietnam in April 1967 and sent the master tape to a company in California to have 45 RPM records pressed.

 Also in 1967 the Dutch band The Riats from The Hague released a single with "Run, Run, Run" as the A-side and "Sunday Morning" as B-side.
 The exact release date is unknown, so it remains open for debate whether Electric Banana or The Riats were the first to put a Velvet Underground cover on record.

 In 2009, the American musician Beck recorded a track-for-track cover of The Velvet Underground & Nico and released it online in video form on his website, as part of a project called Record Club.
 Musicians involved in the recording include Beck plus Nigel Godrich, Joey Waronker, Brian LeBarton, Bram Inscore, Yo, Giovanni Ribisi, Chris Holmes, and Þórunn Magnúsdóttir.

 Also in 2009, various artists from Argentina collaborated to produce a track-for-track cover of the record.
 They played a number of concerts in Buenos Aires to celebrate the release of the album, which was made available online for free.

 In 2021, Verve Records released the tribute album I'll Be Your Mirror: A Tribute to The Velvet Underground & Nico, a track-by-track cover of the album with performances by St. Vincent, Sharon Van Etten, Bobby Gillespie, and Iggy Pop among others.

 Aftermath

-Frustrated by the album's year-long delay and unsuccessful release, Lou Reed's relationship with Andy Warhol grew tense.
-Reed fired Warhol as manager in favor of Steve Sesnick, who convinced the group to move towards a more commercial direction.
+Frustrated by the album's year-long delay and unsuccessful release, Reed's relationship with Warhol grew tense.
+Reed fired Warhol as manager in favor of Steve Sesnick, who convinced the group to move in a more commercial direction.
 Nico was forced out of the group, and began a career as a solo artist.
-Her debut solo album, Chelsea Girl, was released in October 1967, featuring some songs written by Velvet Underground members.
+Her debut solo album, Chelsea Girl, was released in October 1967, featuring some songs written by Cale, Morrison, and Reed.

 Tom Wilson continued working with the Velvet Underground, producing their 1968 album White Light/White Heat and Nico's Chelsea Girl.

 Track listing

-All songs written by Lou Reed, except where noted.